Bayern Munich news: Kimmich suspended for Liverpool second leg | Goal.com

 Bayern Munich right-back Joshua Kimmich will miss the second leg of his side's Champions League last-16 tie against Liverpool.

-Kimmich picked up a yellow card in Tuesday's first leg at Anfield, and will be suspended for the return leg at Allianz Arena on March 13.
+Kimmich picked up a yellow card in Tuesday's first leg at Anfield and will be suspended for the return clash at Allianz Arena on March 13.

 The 24-year-old brought down Sadio Mane from behind in the 28th minute of a scoreless game, resulting in referee Gianluca Rocchi showing a yellow card.